LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

 ## Introduction

-The Voice & Video Calls for Web Messaging solution allows brands to conduct voice or video calls with consumers from within a Web Messaging conversation.
+Voice and video Calls for Web Messaging allow brands to conduct via voice or video calls with consumers from within a Web Messaging conversation.
 The feature is integrated into the Agent Workspace and the Engagement Window and requires no additional software.
-This document provides an overview of the feature, its requirements and its configuration options.
+This document provides an overview of the feature, its requirements, and its configuration options.

 ## Why use voice and video calls?